computersarecool/willynolan.com/README.md

 # willynolan.com
-*willynolan.com (computersarecool.github.io)*
+*willynolan.com*

 ## Description
-This is a placeholder website powered by Github pages for `willynolan.com` which is just routed from `computersarecool.github.io`.
+This is a placeholder website powered by Github pages for `willynolan.com`.

 ## Functionality
 - Mainly this just shows a full screen image.